ersanchez/instructional-design/licensing/outline.md

 Works are automatically protected by copyright when they are created - even if not explicitly indicated.
 It is automatic.

-## Staying out of Trouble

-Avoid violating copyright law by following these steps:

-* Check who owns the work
-* Ask for permission to use the work
-* Buy a license (if required)
-* Provide attribution ...more on this later on
-* Use it responsibly

-Note this section is based on the Pacada's presentation noted in the References section.

-[Copyright law (U.S. Code &sect; 504)][copy] states that "...an infringer of copyright is liable for either (1) the copyright owner's actual damages ...or (2) statuatory damages."
-These statuatory damages can go up to $150,000 per infringement.
-Attornees fees are added on top of that.

 ## Licence Types for Multimedia

 * Public domain
 * Creative Commons
 * Limited use

-## Creative Commons (CC)

-* Varying levels of granting rights to the end user

-### CC License Adders

-The following adders can be used to fine tune the rights that a copyright holder can grant to an end user.
-They are listed from most-free to most-limiting.

-* **Public Domain (CC0)** - Creator allows full freedom to use the work in any way the end user sees fit - not limited at all.
-* **Attribution (BY)** - Ok to copy, distribute, display, perform as long as creator is credited
-* **Share-Alike (SA)** - Any derivative works must use the same license type as the original content
-* **Non-Commercial (NC)** - ok to copy, distribute, display, perform ...**NOT OK** to sell
-* **No Derivatives (ND)** - Ok only to use verbatim copies - no changes are authorized

-Combinations of these adders can be used to fine-tune the rights granted to the end user.

-Examples:

-* CC0
-* CC-BY
-* CC-BY-SA
-* CC-BY-NC
-* CC-BY-ND
-* CC-BY-NC-SA
-* CC-BY-NC-ND

-## Public Domain

-* Copyright has expired
-* Copyright has been intentionally relinquished
-* Purest form of free/open work
-* No owner
-* No controller
-* CC0

-## Attribution

-* Include copyright and notices
-* Cite author's name
-* Cite name or title of work
-* Cite specific CC license (if applicable)
-* Mention if the work has been altered

 ## Limited Use